 These days, it seems like productivity has been misnamed as a virtue, and how little sleep you get is almost a badge of honor.
-But there’s no hiding how tired we all are.
-More than one-third of us sleep less than the recommended seven to nine hours a night, says the Centers for Disease Control and Prevention, and it’s having real consequences.
+But there’s no hiding how tired we all are. sleep less than the recommended seven to nine hours a night, says the Centers for Disease Control and Prevention, and it’s having real consequences.

 The good news is that you can make up for lost time — quickly.
-Recent studies have shown that just three to four nights of more sleeping in (yes, sleeping in) can make up for sleep debt and reduce our tired sighs.
+Recent studies have shown that just (yes, sleeping in) can make up for and reduce our tired sighs.

 Have you ever had an energy guide that recommends you to sleep, eat, and exercise without compromising your weekend?
 Well, ours does.
 Follow this flexible three-day guide to reset your energy.